istresearch/scrapy-cluster/docs/topics/introduction/quickstart.rst

   OK

 This script will run both offline unit tests and online integration tests for your particular container.
-You will want to do this on all three component containers.
+You will want to do this on all the component containers.

 You now appear to have a working docker environment, so jump down to `Your First Crawl`_ to finish the quickstart.
 Note that since this is a pre-canned cluster thanks to docker compose, you have everything already spun up except the dump utilities.